IVRL/NoiseDiff/README.md

 ## Usage

 All commands for training and testing are provided in `script.sh`.
-You can modify the paths and parameters in the script as needed.
+You can modify the parameters in the script as needed.

 ### 1. Diffusion Network Training & Testing (Data Generation)